5 Axioms Of Communication: Communicating Better at Work

 This is helpful to know since in symmetric relationships both parties can bring their ideas and solutions to any situation since they come from the same place, where this relationship could end badly is if no limits set are set, which could lead to a power struggle between both parties.

-Example: If you and your partner are working on a project, and both have different opinions on how to solve a problem, but each decided their solution is best, it could lead to a power struggle causing delays solving the issue.
+Example of axiom 5: If you and your partner are working on a project, and both have different opinions on how to solve a problem, but each decided their solution is best, it could lead to a power struggle causing delays solving the issue.

 Complementary relationships on the other hand, are a boss-employee relationship.
 A good kind of relationship since there are limitations and boundaries.
 In the case of software development, juniors or mids could learn from their senior counterparts and acquire more experience.
 That is why they are called complementary relationships.
 Problems can arise in this kind of relationship when the one in the power position is too dominant or if the person in the less powerful position is too submissive, as it could turn into a tyrannic relationship.
 Where the person in the position of power limits the opportunities of the person in the less powerful position.